mwkaicz/MovecraftView/README.md

 PHP classes to view the properties of Movecraft .craft files on website

-- Source is free for use under terms of GNU GPLv2.
+- Source code is free for use under terms of GNU GPLv2.

 - A working example: http://www.craftman.cz/minecraft/MovecraftView